blaiseclarke/music-tracker/README.md

 * Search for albums by artist and title using the MusicBrainz API.
 * Fetch cover art from the Cover Art Archive API.
 * Save albums to a personal, paginated list.
-* Add, Edit, and Delete albums from your list.
+* Add, Edit, and Delete albums from your list. (editing and deleting functionality still in development)

 ---